Average connection time 25 secs

-Grape Seed Extract is recommended for anyone taking part in physical activity and looking to increase antioxidant intake.
+Grape Seed Extract is recommended for anyone taking part in physical activity.

 The dietary choices of all our customers are extremely important to us.
 Whilst this product is manufactured using ingredients and processing aids suitable for the vegan diet, please note that dairy powders are also used within the same production facility and cross contamination may occur at very small levels.